Skip to main content

 District authorities

-District authorities are responsible for establishing, administering and financing public post-primary schools (established in accordance with the Law on School Education (ustawa Prawo oświatowe), continuing education institutions and vocational education and training centres.
+District authorities establish, administer and finance public post-primary schools (established in accordance with the Law on School Education (ustawa Prawo oświatowe), continuing education institutions, vocational education and training centres and sectoral skills centres.
+Sectoral skills centres may also be administered by other local government units, other institutions, organisations and natural persons based on an agreement concluded with the competent district authorities.

 Commune (gmina) level